zappingseb/stravachaser/README.md

 ### Packaging

 The whole app was packaged to have an easy way of sharing it with others.
 Another reason for packaging was the amount of javascript and css going into the app that should be shared.
-Also the data needed for the app can be shared inside the R-package
+Also, the data needed for the app can be shared inside the R-package

 ### CSS

 CSS was used to modify most input elements, even standard shiny based input elements.
 The "Race Setting" button was taken from [`shinyWidgests::dropdownButton`](https://rdrr.io/cran/shinyWidgets/man/dropdownButton.html) and also modified via CSS.

-CSS helped a lot to make the app responsive and let the animated bars look the way the do.
+CSS helped a lot to make the app responsive and let the animated bars look the way they do.

 ### Modularization

 I'm a huge fan of modularization.
-Actually the map and the select input are rendered twice.
+Actually, the map and the select input are rendered twice.
 So I thought these have to be modules.
 I wanted to keep the app itself really clean. the UI function has actually just 60 lines of code thanks to modularization.
 I wrote an article about why and how to modularize shiny on [Medium](https://towardsdatascience.com/a-shiny-web-app-from-lego-truck-trailer-c977015bc6a9).
-If you are interested go through it.
+If you are interested to go through it.

 ### Custom shiny inputs